 Funeral directors, Ballarat

-The first 24 hours
+When Somebody Dies – The first 24 hours

 Those first 24 hours following death can be the most trying.
-Unless a person dies in hospital the first step following death is usually to call an ambulance.
+Unless a person dies in hospital, the first step following death is usually to call an ambulance.
 The call to an ambulance is important for a variety of reasons, including the fact that if paramedics are called they can determine whether there is a chance of resuscitating the person.
 Paramedics can also confirm the person has died.

-Coronial inquests
+Coronial Inquests

-The coroner usually investigates cause of death when:
+The Coroner usually investigates cause of death when:

 • The deceased person has not had a doctor’s appointment during the past three months